MAnn223/FutureMakers2022/README.md

 Day 12: I learned about image classification and its strucutre as well as SVMs.
 I also learned some challenges that come with image classification.

 Day 13: I learned about overfitting vs underfitting and how to reduce overfitting through methods like regularization.

+Day 14: Today I learned about autoencoders, upsampling, and downsampling.

+Day 15: I learned about affective computing and emotion AI.

+Day 16: I learned about NLP and practiced tokenization, bag of words, stop words removal, lemmetization, etc.

+Day 17: I learned about Computer Vision and worked with the Fashion MINST dataset to learn more about GANs.